 Whether you’re expecting to take a drug test for a job interview, court case, or something else, knowing that you have THC in your system can be concerning.
-This is why so many people turn to Google for help finding a way to clear their system or clean their urine of THC.
-Among the search results, Zinc is one of the most commonly discussed methods for passing a urine drug screening, but does it really work and flush your system of THC?
+This is why so many people are trying to find a way to clear their system or clean their urine of THC.
+Zinc is one of the common methods discussed for how to pass a drug test, but does it really work and flush your system of THC?

 Can Zinc Interfere with Urine Tests?

-Just as the PubMed study expressed, zinc can have an effect on urine drug tests.
-On top of THC, cocaine and methamphetamine metabolites may also be masked by adding zinc to the urine sample itself, as well as most other drugs.
+Zinc can have an effect on urine drug tests by masking the THC when adding zinc to the urine sample itself, as well as most other drugs.

 Where there’s a lot of misconception is with the word “adulterant.”
-Using zinc as an adulterant basically means you’re adding the supplement directly to your urine, rather than ingesting zinc into your body.
-So even though zinc can interfere with drug tests, it’s only possible in this one risky way of adding it to your urine sample.
+Using zinc as an adulterant basically means you’re adding the supplement directly to your urine, rather than ingesting it into your body.
+So even though it can interfere with drug tests, it’s only possible in this one risky way of adding it to your urine sample.

 In short, zinc doesn’t actually do anything to the THC that’s in your urine.
 What it does do is affect the urine test so accurate results cannot be measured.
-Urine drug tests initially tend to be immunoassay types, which provide colored lines when a negative result is measured.
+Urine drug tests are usually immunoassay types, which provide colored lines when a negative result is measured.
 Zinc somehow affects these kinds of tests by causing the colored lines to appear and show a negative reading, even if the drug is actually present.

-How much zinc do you need to cause this to happen?
+How much do you need to cause this to happen?
 This is the tricky part.
-According to ProfofPot, you will need between 1 and 50 mg/mL of zinc sulfate, but 15 mg/mL is probably a good concentration.
-However, those with higher levels of THC may need more zinc, and the more urine you have in the cup, the more zinc you will have to add, which can be difficult to determine on the fly in a drug testing situation.
+You will need between 1 and 50 mg/mL of zinc sulfate, but 15 mg/mL is probably a good concentration.
+However, those with higher levels of THC may need more , and the more urine you have in the cup, the more zinc you will have to add, which can be difficult to determine on the fly in a drug testing situation.

 It means if you do try adding zinc to a sample, you could easily be caught.
-Because zinc is such a common method of manipulating a test, many have taken measures to combat the problem.
+Because it’s such a common method of manipulating a test, many have taken measures to combat the problem.
 There are actually spot tests that can detect high levels of zinc in the urine right away.
-Plus, when adding a bunch of zinc, your urine color may change.
+Plus, when adding too much, your urine color may change.

-Should You Use Zinc to Pass a Drug Test?
+Should You Use Zinc for your Drug Test?

 It’s not recommended to use zinc to pass a drug test, whether it is by taking supplements or by adulterating the sample with zinc sulfate.
-Not only could zinc be ineffective at helping you pass your drug screening, it could be detected by the agency giving you the test.
-Tampering with a drug test may even be illegal in your jurisdiction, which means not only would you fail the test and face those repercussions, you could also face legal action if you are found with zinc in your urine, or caught adding it to your urine sample.
+Not only could it be ineffective at helping you pass your drug screening, it could be detected by the agency giving you the test.
+Tampering with a drug test may even be illegal in your jurisdiction.
+This means not only would you fail the test and face those repercussions, you could also face legal action.
+Don’t get found with zinc in your urine, or caught adding it to your urine sample.